Swiss World Airways

 Swiss World Airways was a short-lived Swiss airline headquartered in Geneva and operating out of Geneva Airport.

 History

 It was founded in 1997 with the aim of operating on routes abandoned by Swissair, but closed in 1998 for financial reasons.
 An attempt to save it failed.

 Destinations

-Swiss World Airways only operated scheduled flights from Geneva to Newark Liberty International Airport with flights to Montreal and Miami announced as being planned.
+Swiss World Airways only operated scheduled flights from Geneva to Newark Liberty International Airport with flights to Montréal–Dorval International Airport and Miami International Airport announced as being planned.

 Fleet

 The airline had one aircraft, a Boeing 767-200ER on lease from Ansett Australia.